Should you delete your 23andMe account data? Bankruptcy and privacy concerns

 In this article:

-The back story: a data breach, financial woes, and uncertainty
+The back story: a data breach, financial woes, and bankruptcy

 That data breach led to a costly lawsuit.
 Naturally, investors worried about 23andMe’s profitability and customer retention.
-Adding insult to injury, the board of directors resigned last month, citing disagreements with the CEO.
+Adding insult to injury, the board of directors resigned in September 2024, citing disagreements with the CEO.

 Those who are particularly concerned about all this have begun to wonder whether it might be prudent to delete their 23andMe account prior to any potential acquisition of the company—which could lead to further sharing of sensitive genetic and personal data.